 Finally, set Failsafe method to “No Pulse” (this is your choice, see why I choose no pulse here)

-Go to Mixer Page (enter model setup then press the PAGE button a few times), create a new mix on CH5, name it “ARM”, under “Source”, select the switch you’d like to use for arming (Pro tip: just flip the switch, it will automatically appear :) ).
+In here, create a new mix on CH5, name it “ARM”, under “Source”, select the switch you’d like to use for arming (Pro tip: just flip the switch, it will automatically appear :) ).

 Repeat the same steps on the following channels add more switches and sliders.
 There are 16 channels available for SBUS, minus the 4 channels used for the sticks, you have 12 channels to play with.